Academic Catalog

 The student will be able to:

-B. Analyze effective methods of communicating with patients of various ages.
+2. Analyze and demonstrate effective methods of communicating with patients of various ages.

-C. Explain sources and modes of transmission of infection and disease.
+4. Explain sources and modes of transmission of infection and disease in the health care setting.

 Course Content